 One million pounds is a lot of money.
 It’s more than enough for most people to retire on, and becoming a millionaire remains a long-term dream for many.

-That’s why I’ve chosen one million pounds as the new long-term goal for my defensive value model portfolio and my real world portfolio as well.
+That’s why I’ve chosen one million pounds as the new long-term goal for the UK Value Investor model portfolio.

 Of course, any idiot can set a goal.
 What matters is whether or not you can achieve it.

 Is a million pound portfolio an achievable goal?

 I’m a fan of SMART goals, which are Specific, Measurable, Achievable, Relevant and Time-bound.

 One million pounds is definitely specific and measurable.
 It’s also relevant as it will produce a nice retirement income given an entirely realistic dividend yield of say 4% (for a £40,000 annual dividend income).

 But is a million pound portfolio really achievable before retirement at 65?

 Of course, it depends on when you start and how much you start with.